 We believe that you deserve full compensation to cover all the expenses associated with your injury, including existing medical bills, ongoing medical care and treatment, loss of wages, and other monetary damages.
 At Winters & Yonker, our Tampa car accident attorneys have a proven track record for holding distracted drivers accountable for their actions.
 We aggressively pursue your claim and fight to get you the justice you deserve.

-The amount of money you could collect depends on the nature of your injury and extent of the harm it has done to you.
+The amount of money you could collect depends on the nature of your injury and the extent of the harm it has done to you.
 When an insurance company offers a settlement, it is often too early in the process to determine everything you will need in terms of compensation long-term.

-Without an experienced distracted driving accident lawyer to help you understand your rights, you leave yourself at the mercy of an insurance company whose primary goal is to act in its own best interests and those of its clients.
+Without an experienced Tampa distracted driver accident lawyer to help you understand your rights, you leave yourself at the mercy of an insurance company whose primary goal is to act in its own best interests and those of its clients.
 At Winters & Yonker, we help you build a clear case for collecting the damages you deserve.
 Having us in your corner gives you a far better chance at collecting all the money you need to pursue a full recovery and protect your future should a complete recovery not be a possibility for you.

-The severity of distracted driving-related accidents is exacerbated by the fact that the driver who caused the accident had reasonable ability to avoid it.
+The severity of distracted driving-related accidents is exacerbated by the fact that the driver who caused the accident had a reasonable ability to avoid it.
 Failure to recognize impending danger can have devastating consequences.
 As the victim in a distracted driving accident, you have the right to pursue a personal injury claim that includes any of the following:

 - Medical expenses